PEOPLE OPS PLAYBOOK

 Also known as parent goals, company-level goals will inform yet another, more granular level of OKRs (see next step), following a cascading goal methodology that aligns the entire organization.

-Even when working with quarterly OKRs, parent goals are often set for an entire year.
+Even when you’re working with quarterly OKRs, parent goals are often set for an entire year.
 Some common areas to focus on:

-• Revenue Goals
+• Revenue goals

-• Hiring Goals
+• Hiring goals

-• Acquisition Goals
+• Acquisition goals

-• Branding Goals
+• Branding goals

 2. Discuss department-specific contributions

-Who this step is for: managing directors/C-level executives and team leaders
+Who this step is for: Managing directors/C-level executives and team leaders

 It’s time to understand the role that each team plays in reaching your company’s parent goals.
 You should now engage in conversation with each department’s leader to discuss how they can push your vision forward.